LewisArnold1/FOCUS-Backend/tests/blink_detection/README.md

 # blink_detection Test folder
 This folder contains files used to record videos and test the three blink detection methods defined in the Blink Detection paper.
+This folder requires the shape_predictor_68_face_landmarks.dat file on the same level to find facial landmarks using dlib.

 ## Folder Structure
 blink_detection Test Folder/